 When travelling to China for a holiday, making a pilgrimage to the Great Wall of China is a must.
 It’s a wall steeped in legend, myths and, well… shockingly steep inclines.
 It’s also one of the biggest tourist attractions in the world.
 We visit the historical icon to find the best stretches for hiking and soaking in the gorgeous countryside landscape, plus excellent places to stay in the area.

-• Badaling – the most visited section of the Wall.
+The most visited section of the Wall.
 Just 80 kilometres away, it’s the closest to Beijing, completely renovated (for better or worse) and outfitted with wide, well-paved granite paths and handrails, making it easier to climb than most sections.
-It’s also the spot of choice for big tour operators (which are known to make frequent pit-stops at souvenir factories along the way).
+It’s also the spot of choice for big tour operators (known to make frequent pit-stops at souvenir factories along the way).

-• Mutianyu – Less crowded than Badaling, though still popular with independent travellers and smaller tour companies.
+Less crowded than Badaling, Mutianyu is still popular with independent travellers and smaller tour companies.
 Cable cars shuttle tourists from the base to the top of the mountain for spectacular views.
 To get down, you can hike, jump back on the cable cars or opt for a wind-in-your-hair toboggan ride, which will ruin forever the thrill of the luge on Sentosa.

-• Simatai – The two-hour-plus drive from Beijing deters most tourists, as do the plunging cliffs, jagged ridges and super-steep watch towers.
-The charm of this section of the wall is that it’s largely un-renovated, though major parts of this section are now closed exactly for this reason.
+The two-hour-plus drive from Beijing deters most tourists, as do the plunging cliffs, jagged ridges and super-steep watch towers.
+The charm of this section of the wall is that it’s largely un-renovated.
+At the same time, major parts of this section are now closed exactly for this reason.

-• Huanghuacheng and Jiankou – These sections are strictly for those with hiking boots and a healthy relationship with heights; stretches are steeper and bricks are looser along these unrestored parts of the wall.
+These sections are strictly for those with hiking boots and a healthy relationship with heights.
+Stretches are steeper and bricks are looser along these unrestored parts of the wall.

 If you have limited time, then a day trip is your only option.
 However, while you’ll check the box and get plenty of photos to splash across social media on a one-day visit, we recommend staying overnight at the Wall, if possible.
 This allows you to go to different parts of the structure at different times of the day to fully experience this great historic landmark.